hwdsl2/setup-ipsec-vpn/README.md

 For other installation options and how to set up VPN clients, read the sections below.

-\* A dedicated server or Virtual Private Server (VPS).
-OpenVZ VPS is NOT supported.
+\* A dedicated server or virtual private server (VPS).
+OpenVZ VPS is not supported.

 ## Features